nicolasbava/frontend-dev-challenge/README.md

 For the moment I don't know how to test, so the project doesn't have test, also I tried to make test but with the redux was complex to do.
 If I would have more time I could develop test and I am open to test my components or develop Test Driven Development projects.

-Also I am beggining to use Typescript, I am interested in developing with Typescript.
+Also I am beggining to use Typescript, I am interested in developing with Typescript and React.

-The site was made in 2 days.
-There are thing to improve and finish.

-If you found interesting my profile and want to know more about my works, you can visit this links where I did the complete site by myself b2b with a graphic designer who gave me the designs.

-www.memoriafilmica.cl

 # INIT THE PROJECT